 Technically, it’s possible for individuals to handle their own defense.
 That may be a good idea in a few situations, such as parking tickets.
 But in most cases, you need a solid criminal defense attorney to represent you.

 There is a good reason that the Sixth Amendment guarantees the right to a lawyer.
 Without such representation, defendants are literally at the mercy of the court.
 Additionally, Monroe County prosecutors are usually not interested in attaining justice.
 They are only interested in convicting the defendant.

-Just like surgeons do much more than the actual procedure and preachers do not just talk on Sunday mornings, a Rochester criminal defense attorney has a wide range of jobs related to your criminal case.
+Just like surgeons do much more than the actual procedure and preachers do not just talk on Sunday mornings, a Rochester criminal defense attorney has many jobs related to your criminal case.